civican/legisinfo/42-1/bills/C-59/bill_text.md

 **(4.1)** The Commission shall refuse to deal with a complaint concerning an activity that is closely related to national security and shall refer such a complaint to the National Security and Intelligence Review Agency.

+**(4.2)** The Commission shall notify the Commissioner if it refers a complaint to the National Security and Intelligence Review Agency.
+After doing so, it shall also notify the complainant of the referral.

 ### Section 43

 Subsections 45.67(3) and (4) of the Act are replaced by the following:

 **(2.1)** The Commission shall discontinue an investigation of a complaint if subsection 45.53(4.1) applies and shall refer the complaint to the National Security and Intelligence Review Agency.

-**(3)** If the Commission discontinues an investigation of a complaint, the Commission shall give notice in writing of the discontinuance and the reasons for it **and, if applicable, of the referral made under subsection (2.1)** to the complainant and the Commissioner.
+**(3)** **Subject to subsection (3.1)**, if the Commission discontinues an investigation of a complaint, the Commission shall give notice in writing of the discontinuance and the reasons for it to the complainant and the Commissioner.

+****(3.1)**** If **the investigation of a complaint is discontinued** under subsection (2.1), **the Commission shall give to the Commissioner notice in writing of the investigation's discontinuance** and the referral of **the complaint to the National Security and Intelligence Review Agency.
+After doing so, the Commission shall give notice in writing of the discontinuance and the referral to the complainant.**

-**(4)** After receiving the notice, the Commissioner shall notify the member or other person whose conduct is the subject matter of the complaint of the discontinuance of the investigation of the complaint **and, if applicable, of the referral made under subsection (2.1)**.
+**(4)** After receiving the notice, the Commissioner shall notify the member or other person whose conduct is the subject matter of the complaint of the discontinuance of the investigation of the complaint and, if applicable, of the referral made under subsection (2.1).

 #### `Public Sector Compensation Act`